sakuli/sakuli.github.io/content/testing.md

 slug: testing
 ---

 Sakuli makes it easy to write tests that act like a real user.
-It automatically sets up and starts a webdriver instance and also let you take control over the mouse and keyboard of the system.
+It automatically sets up and starts a webdriver instance and also lets you take control over the mouse and keyboard of the system.

 {{< highlight typescript >}}